How Sleep Impacts You Mentally

 - Physiological Issues – homeostatic imbalance from drinking too much caffeine, drinking alcohol, or using other drugs, like marijuana.
 Physical diseases and chronic pain can also impact sleep.

-- Environmental Issues – sleeping in a room that is not dark, noises, having animals or children in the bed, even having an alarm clock that displays the time can potentially disrupt the ability to get back to sleep.
+- Environmental Issues – sleeping in a room that is not dark, noises, having animals or children in the bed, even having an alarm clock that displays the time will disrupt the ability to get back to sleep.

 Can you recall a time that you looked at your alarm clock when you have to wake up for something?
 How did you feel?